adamparkosidis/adamparkosidis.github.io/_pages/about.md

 <h2>
 Hello there!

-I'm a PhD candidate in computational and theoretical astrophysics at the University of Amsterdam.
+I'm a PhD candidate in astrophysics at the University of Amsterdam.
 </h2>